schumannlive/tomsk-archivizer/README.md

 ## How to make it work:

-1. Open up bot.js in your editor of choice and adjust schedule time as described in the annotations (line 6)
+1. Open up bot.js in your editor of choice and adjust schedule time as described in the annotation (line 6)

 2. Run **npm install** in the directory you put your bot in